 Rural Missouri is historically strong and resilient while dealing with long work hours, weather, disease and insects, government regulations, machinery breakdowns, crop uncertainty, livestock problems, and commodity prices.
 Worry, isolation, loneliness, stress, and anxiety are challenges many face.
-This reminds us of the importance of evaluating personal health and wellbeing during Mental Health Awareness Month.
+This reminds us of the importance of evaluating personal health and well-being during Mental Health Awareness Month.

-According to the February 2020 "Growing Stress on the Farm, The Expanding Economic and Mental Health Disparities in Rural Missouri" report, rural Missouri's mental health crisis is more challenging than in urban areas.
+According to the February 2020 Growing Stress on the Farm, The Expanding Economic and Mental Health Disparities in Rural Missouri, rural Missouri's mental health crisis is more challenging than in urban areas.
 It may be especially severe in the agricultural community.
 Recent studies, media coverage and congressional action suggest that farmers and ranchers face a unique set of external challenges.
 These result in adverse mental health outcomes in agricultural communities.
 Pervasive stigma and geographic barriers to accessing mental health care sometimes prevent those seeking behavioral health services for stress, anxiety, and depression from receiving it in rural Missouri.

-To address these issues, during the month of May, MU Extension, the Farm and Ranch Stress Assistance Center (FRSAC) and their partners join the national movement to raise awareness about mental health.
-Together, they work to fight stigma, provide support, educate the public, make referrals to telehealth counseling, and advocate for polices that support the millions of Missourians affected by stress, anxiety, and mental illness.
+To address these issues, during the month of May, MU Extension and their partners join the national movement to raise awareness about mental well-being.
+Together, they work to fight stigma, provide support, educate the public, make referrals and take requests for telehealth counseling, and advocate for polices that support the millions of Missourians affected by stress, anxiety, and mental illness.

-MU Extension and the FRSAC compiled a list of helpful resources to provide all Missourians in an online publication called the "Together We Can" Mental Health Awareness Month Promotional Toolkit.
-The toolkit provides resources and tools to promote and support the mental health and wellbeing of rural individuals, farmers, ranchers, farmworkers, and their families in agricultural communities.
+The Farm and Ranch Stress Team compiled a list of helpful resources to provide all Missourians in an online publication called "Together We Can" Mental Health Awareness Month Promotional Toolkit.
+The toolkit provides resources and tools to promote and support the mental well-being of all Missourians and their families.